If you're switching to a new device

 Tap the Wi-Fi network that you want to use or select a different option.
 If you're setting up an iPhone or iPad (Wi-Fi + Cellular), you might need to insert your SIM card first.

-Set up Touch ID and create a passcode
+Set up Face ID or Touch ID and create a passcode

 Restore or transfer your information and data